chameleon-system/chameleon-shop-theme-bundle/README.md

 -------

 This bundle is licensed under the MIT License.
 See the complete license under `LICENSE` for details.
+This repository also includes works under other copyright notices.
+See `THIRD-PARTY-LICENSE` for details.

-Reporting an issue or a feature request
+Reporting an Issue or a Feature Request
 ---------------------------------------

-TODO
+Please report issues and feature requests at the official [GitHub repository](https://github.com/chameleon-system/chameleon-shop-theme-bundle/issues).